Hailagaz/hailagaz/README.md

 ## I. About me
 ![](https://komarev.com/ghpvc/?username=hailagaz&style=flat-square&color=00008b&label=VISITS)

-Passionate and skilled Front-End Developer with a strong foundation in ReactJS, JavaScript, HTML and CSS.
-Proficient in creating responsive web designs and interactive user interfaces.
-Enthusiastic about leveraging technology to build visually appealing and user-friendly websites.
-Committed to continuous learning and staying up-to-date with the latest industry trends.
+I am a passionate Front-End Developer skilled in React, JavaScript, HTML, and CSS, dedicated to creating visually appealing and user-friendly websites.
+With a strong foundation in web development and a diverse portfolio of projects, I excel in transforming static designs into dynamic and seamless user interfaces.
+My portfolio showcases my commitment to innovation and continuous learning, ensuring I stay up-to-date with the latest industry trends.

+As a former Automated Control Systems Engineer, I bring problem-solving abilities, attention to detail, and effective collaboration in multidisciplinary teams.
+Combining my engineering expertise with a profound passion for front-end development, I am confident in my ability to deliver exceptional results for the projects.

 ## II.
 Languages and Tools